 Budgeting, once you get the hang of things and settle into your routine, can really save your finances.
 Below are some personal budgeting basics you really need to know before you get started.

-1. It can be overwhelming at first, but it will work
+1. It can be overwhelming at first

 Just like so many other things out there, there are tons of resources online to show you a method to do a task.
 It can certainly feel overwhelming!
 How do you know which is the right way, the first time around?